celestiaorg/docs/docs/learn/submit-data.md

 #### Estimating PFB gas

-Generally, the gas used by a PFB transaction involves a static "fixed cost" and a dynamic cost based on the size of each blob involved in the transaction.
+Generally, the gas used by a PFB transaction involves a static fixed cost and a dynamic cost based on the size of each blob involved in the transaction.

 > Note: For a general use case of a normal account submitting a PFB, the static